 When you factor in the high degree of comfort and herculean battery life, the XM4 are a great blend of convenience and quality.

 Despite the popularity of wireless models, there are plenty of discerning listeners who prefer the ease and simplicity of wired in-ears.
 After all, there's no need to worry about the battery conking out or the Bluetooth pairing playing up.

 If that's you, and sound quality is a priority, the Aonic 3 in-ears will impress.
 They’re some of Shure's smallest earbuds and offer a comfy fit.
 They’re lightweight, and the fact the headphone cable can be secured over the top of your ears so it doesn't hang down is useful when on the go.

-Shure is a brand with an 80-year history of making pro audio, so it's no surprise that the Aonic 3 are a delight to listen to.
+Shure is a brand with an 80-year history of making pro audio, so it's no surprise that the Aonic 3 are a delight to listen to, up there with the best audiophile headphones at this price.
 Their sense of rhythm and timing needs to be heard to be believed and their dynamic ability left us spellbound.

 Are these buds the most enthusiastic in-ears we've ever heard?
 No, but they're honest, transparent and true to the original recording.
 If those attributes appeal, you won't find anything better for the money.

 The WF-1000XM4 produce one of the most dynamic, detailed and balanced performances we've heard from a pair of wireless in-ears.
 Bass notes are crisply defined and ooze texture, while vocals sound refined and extremely natural.
 They deliver tunes with such a sense of musicality that it's infectious and keeps you coming back for more.
 And you'll have plenty of time to be entertained thanks to the class-leading eight-hour battery life.

 The Sonys are comfortable to wear too and you get great noise isolation from the ear tips and fantastic noise cancelling from Sony's Integrated Processor V1.